- Travel and Places»

 Utica, IL Home of the Vintage Illinois Wine Fest

 Do you enjoy going to wine festivals?

 Ottawa, IL and the Two Rivers Wine Fest

 Ottawa, IL is another great town with a rich history.
 Visit the square where the Lincoln-Douglas debates happened.
 Every June Ottawa has the Two Rivers Wine Fest, which include many Illinois wineries, arts and crafts booths, Jazz and Lobster!

-This year's wine fest will take place June 10th through 12th, 2016 in downtown Ottawa.
+This year's wine fest will take place June 9th through 11th, 2017, TBD 2018 dates in downtown Ottawa.